Officer-Involved Shooting at Hospital in Boyle Heights Leaves Man in Critical Condition

 The man, in his late 20s to early 30s, told authorities he needed to see a doctor and he was transported to White Memorial Medical Center in Boyle Heights, Aguilar said.

-While in an exam room adjacent to the emergency room, a struggle emerged between the man and the two officers which resulted in the officer-involved shooting, Aguilar said.
+While in an exam room adjacent to the emergency room, a struggle emerged between the man and the two officers which resulted in the officer-involved shooting about 5 a.m., Aguilar said.

-The man was struck and he was taken to a nearby hospital where he is receiving treatment for his critical injuries, Aguilar said.
+The man was struck and he was taken to a nearby trauma center where he is receiving treatment for his critical injuries, Aguilar said.

 It is normal procedure for handcuffs to be taken off a suspect in an exam room, she said.